 Barbara Spectre

-18 teaching hours, equivalent to 2 ECTS
+12 teaching hours, equivalent to 2 ECTS

-Barbara Lerner Spectre is the Founding Director of Paideia.
+Barbara Spectre is the Founding Director of Paideia.
 She was formerly on the faculty of the Hartman Institute of Advanced Jewish Studies in Jerusalem, where she taught Jewish Thought.
-She was among the founders of the Seminary of Judaic Studies in Jerusalem.
-Her area of research is in models of inference in Christian and Jewish post-Holocaust theology, for which she received a research grant from Yad V’Shem Institute.
-Barbara’s publications include A Theology of Doubt (Hebrew) and, together with Noam Zion of the Hartman Institute, the two-volume A Different Light: The Hannukah Book of Celebration.
-In 2007, she received the prestigious Max M. Fisher Prize for Jewish Education in the Diaspora and in 2016, the Abraham Geiger Medal.
-In 2018, she received The King’s Medal for her outstanding contribution for Jewish culture in Sweden and beyond.
+She was among the founders of the Seminary of Judaic Studies in Jerusalem where she served as the founding Chairperson.
+Her area of research is in models of inference in Christian and Jewish post-Holocaust Theology, for which she received a research grand from Yad V’Shem Institute.
+Her publications include “A Theology of Doubt” (Hebrew) and together with Noam Zion the two-volume “A Different Light: the Hannukah Book of Celebration.
+In 2007 she received the Max M. Fisher Prize for Jewish Education in the Diaspora, in 2014 the Abraham Geiger Prize from Potsdam, and in 2018 was awarded The King’s Medal from the King of Sweden for “Outstanding Contributions to Jewish Culture in Sweden and Internationally”.